Tips for Saving on My Water Bill

 A high water bill may indicate you have a leak.
-Even a small leak can waste enough water for you to notice an increase on your bill.
+Even a tiny leak can waste enough water to notice an increase in your account.
 If there is a leak anywhere within your plumbing system, the person named on the utility bill must pay for the water used.
-Fix your leaks promptly to avoid paying for them each month.
+Please fix your leaks quickly to avoid paying for them each month.

-Each person living in Berthoud uses an average of 117 gallons of water each day or about 3,500 gallons a month.
+Each person living in Berthoud uses an average of 117 gallons of water daily, or about 3,500 gallons a month.
 Outdoor watering can double or triple your water bill.

 If you do not have a water leak and your bill seems high, consider these questions:

-- Did you use more water keeping the grass green?
+- Did you use more water to keep the grass green?

 - Did you go on vacation and leave someone else in charge of your lawn watering?